MuhtasimTanmoy/notebook/language/rust/smart pointer.md

 - `unique_ptr`
     - Use it for exclusive ownership resource management
     - When we are done with heap allocation we need to call delete, the destructor of unique_ptr  does that for us.
-    - Rust owership is basically transferring `unique_ptr` because if it is copyable, and two pointer reference to same address, it is unclear who may have the responsibility to clear it
+    - Rust ownership is basically transferring `unique_ptr` because if it is copyable, and two pointer reference to the same address, it is unclear who may have the responsibility to clear it
     - It is `move` only, makes ownership clearer
     - Smart pointer should be treated like regular pointer, pass by value, return by value.
 8 byte.